Jaren Jackson Jr. NBA Playoffs Player Props: Grizzlies vs. Lakers

 Jaren Jackson Jr. Insights vs. the Lakers

-- Jackson's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Grizzlies average 104.1 per game, sixth-highest among NBA teams.
+- He's taken 4.5 threes per game, or 10.0% of his team's shots from beyond the arc this season.

-- Allowing 116.6 points per game, the Lakers are the 20th-ranked team in the league on defense.
+- Jackson's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Grizzlies average the sixth-most possessions per game with 104.1.

-- The Lakers are the 25th-ranked squad in the NBA, giving up 44.9 rebounds per game.
+- The Lakers are the 20th-best defensive squad in the league, giving up 116.6 points per contest.

-- In terms of assists, the Lakers have given up 25.7 per contest, 15th in the league.
+- The Lakers give up 44.9 rebounds per contest, ranking 25th in the league.

 Jaren Jackson Jr. vs. the Lakers